Prudhoe: A Historical and Modern Gem

 Key Industries and Sectors

 Prudhoe’s economy has diversified significantly since the decline of coal mining.
 Key industries now include manufacturing, retail, and services.
-Prudhoe Waterworld, a popular leisure center, and SCA Hygiene, a major manufacturing employer, are notable contributors to the local economy.
+Prudhoe Waterworld, a popular leisure centre, and SCA Hygiene, a major manufacturing employer, are notable contributors to the local economy.

 Major Employers and Economic Hubs